 The levee embankment along the north side of the wastewater treatment plant had significant toe erosion as a result of flood events and high water flow from the adjacent creek.
-Some type of protection system was needed to prevent future erosion from the creek’s varying depths and flows.
-Little Buck Creek is known to flow as low as a 1 foot depth and have a velocity of approximately 3 feet per second (fps) to as much as 8 fps with a depth of 12 to 15 feet during a flooding event.
+A protection system was needed to prevent future erosion from the creek’s varying depths and flows.
+Little Buck Creek is known to flow as low as a 1-foot depth and have a velocity of approximately 3 feet per second (fps) to as much as 8 fps with a depth of 12 to 15 feet during a flooding event.

 The project engineer, Christopher B. Burke Engineering, LLC, preferred a wall system that would incorporate native vegetation along the levee as well as be sustainable enough to control erosion caused by Little Buck Creek.
 Little Buck Creek flows westward into the White River, which flows south along the west edge of the Southport AWT Plant, and is scrutinized due to the environmental concerns of the White River.

-The GEOWEB® retaining wall system was proposed as a green solution to provide natural vegetation that could reduce the environmental impact and satisfy Indiana Department of Environmental Management requirements.
+The GEOWEB® Retaining Wall System was proposed as a green solution to provide natural vegetation that could reduce the environmental impact and satisfy Indiana Department of Environmental Management requirements.
 The green solution was observed as a self-mitigating impact on the stream, and also provided the levee embankment protection from scour and erosion.
-The GEOWEB system’s flexibility allows conformance to the creek’s geometry and ability to support vegetation along the vertical river bank through its open fascia cells.
-GEOWEB walls can be designed as gravity wall structures or can incorporate geogrid earth reinforcement layers similar to mechanically stabilized earth (MSE) block walls.
+The GEOWEB system’s flexibility allows conformance to the creek’s geometry and the ability to support vegetation along the vertical river bank through its open-fascia cells.
+The GEOWEB walls can be designed as gravity wall structures or can incorporate geogrid earth reinforcement layers similar to mechanically stabilized earth (MSE) block walls.
 In this case, a gravity wall was built.
 The open cells of the front GEOWEB sections are filled with a blend of topsoil and #2 stone to achieve the desired base for vegetation as well as provide stability during larger storm events.

-Because of their light weight, GEOWEB retaining walls maintain their structural integrity and can perform well in soft soil environments.
-Stormwater can infiltrate through the open fascia cells, making them a low-environmental impact solution.
+Because of their light weight, the GEOWEB retaining walls maintain their structural integrity and can perform well in soft soil environments.
+Stormwater can infiltrate through the open fascia cells, making them a low environmental impact solution.

 The GEOWEB retaining wall was constructed by a DOT erosion control contractor, Earth Images, which was unfamiliar with the GEOWEB wall system.
 The prime contractor, Summit Contracting, responsible for excavation and placement of the levee fill, was also unfamiliar with the wall system.
-D2 Land and Water worked closely with the engineers, contractors, and inspectors to ensure installation was completed smoothly, efficiently, and to specification.
+The local material supplier worked closely with the engineers, contractors, and inspectors to ensure the installation was completed smoothly, efficiently, and to specification.

-Approximately 12,000 square feet of wall face area was constructed with the GEOWEB retaining wall system.
+Approximately 12,000 square feet of wall face area was constructed with the GEOWEB Retaining Sall System.
 Wall length is almost 1,500 feet; heights vary from 5 to 12 feet.